March signals a shift in weather patterns at

 Daylight

-The average length of the day in March in Yellowstone National Park is 11h and 58min.
+In Yellowstone National Park, the average length of the day in March is 11h and 58min.

-On the first day of March in Yellowstone National Park, sunrise is at 6:57 am and sunset at 6:11 pm MST.
+On the first day of March, sunrise is at 6:57 am and sunset at 6:11 pm MST.
 On the last day of the month, sunrise is at 7:03 am and sunset at 7:49 pm MDT.

 Note: On Sunday, March 10.
 2024, at 2:00 am, Daylight Saving Time starts, and the time zone changes from MST to MDT.
 Daylight Saving Time lasts until Sunday,